Ichmed/Thousndoor/World/Places/Kurmana.md

 The north of the country is dominated by large steppes and deserts

 ## Culture
-The culture of local human settlements is heavily influenced by the ruins of an ancient [[Aigor Shun]] that can be found all over [[Kurmana]], from writing, to architecture and religion.
+The culture of local human settlements is heavily influenced by the ruins of an ancient [[Aigor Shun]] Realm.
+Its influence can be found all over [[Kurmana]], from writing, to architecture and religion.